 Parmin Masoumi, Grounds to Growth

-Parmin’s CAP will focus on the vibrant coffee culture in Gonbad-e Kavus, specifically in transforming discarded coffee grounds into organic fertilizer.
+Parmin’s CAP focuses on the vibrant coffee culture in Gonbad-e Kavus, specifically in transforming discarded coffee grounds into organic fertilizer.
 By partnering with coffee shops, the initiative will collect used grounds, process them into high-quality fertilizer, and sell that to local farmers.
 The profits will be shared with participating coffee shops to incentivize participation.

 Sarah Q, Style Cycle